awslabs/aws-greengrass-labs-containerized-secure-tunneling/README.md

 * gdk component build
 * gdk component publish

+Note: The container is intended to be used on a linux amd64 architecture.
+If you wish to deploy this component onto another architecture please modify the --platform type in the Dockerfile

 ## Usage

 First, build and publish the component into your AWS account.